freeconf/site/content/en/docs/Reference/yang-primer.md

 }
 ```

-There is always just a single module.
+There is always just a single module in a YANG file.

 [RFC reference](https://datatracker.ietf.org/doc/html/rfc7950#section-7.1)